janverschelde/PHCpack/src/doc/source/index.rst

    phc -x /tmp/cyclic5.dic

-The first phc -x writes to the file /tmp/cyclic5.dic a list of dictories, ready for processing by a Python script.
+The first phc -x writes to the file /tmp/cyclic5.dic a list of dictionaries, ready for processing by a Python script.
 If no output file is given as second argument, then the output is written to screen.
 The second phc -x writes a solution list to PHCpack format, because a list of dictionaries is given on input.